Encoding strongly-correlated many-boson wavefunctions on a photonic quantum computer: application to the attractive Bose-Hubbard model: Bose-Hubbard model

+where $\ket{n_1,\ldots,n_{N_S}}$ is a Fock state with $n_q$ bosons on site $q$ (and $\sum_q n_q = N_B$).
+Within this definition, a state $\ket{\Psi_0}$ localized on a single state of the Fock-state basis has an IPR of 1.
+By contrast, the IPR of a state uniformly delocalized over all the Fock states is equal to $D_{\hat{\mathcal{H}}}$.
 The von Neumann entropy is a measure used to quantify the entanglement (non-local quantum correlation) existing between different sub-parts of a quantum system.
 In many-body systems, it quantifies the degree of entanglement and correlation arising between the subsystem $p$ and all the other modes (also commonly called ``bi-partite entanglement'').
 It reads

 where $\lambda_k$ are the eigenvalues of the reduced density matrix of mode $p$,

 defined by taking the partial trace of the full-system density operator $\hat{\rho}$ over the Fock-state basis of all the other modes in the systems, $\hat{\sigma}_p = \mathbf{Tr}_{q\neq p}[\hat{\rho}]$ (note that in our case, the full density operator is $\hat{\rho} = \ket{\Psi_0}\bra{\Psi_0}$ as one focuses on the ground state).
 For the sake of simplicity, we will only focus on a single-site von-Neumann entropy as defined in Eq.~(\ref{eq:S}).